Last Updated on September 24, 2020 by Scott Krager

 - AMD's fastest 6 core processor for mainstream desktop, with 12 procesing threads

 - Can deliver fast 100+ FPS performance in the world's most popular games

 - Bundled with the quiet, capable AMD Wraith Spire cooler

 2. Best Intel CPU For RTX 2060 And RTX 2060 Super: Intel Core i5-10400

 Intel is known as the solid dependable good guy of CPU technology.
 After railing AMD for the last few years they’ve recently had to pump out even better products to stay competitive meaning nothing but good movements coming from the battle of processor titans.

-The i5-9600k is just a fine premium option coming out of Intel’s 9th recent CPU iteration.
+The i5-10400 is just a fine mid-range option coming out of Intel’s 10th most recent CPU iteration.
 If you are like me, you are a bit hesitant to go back to AMD, even if it costs a little more.

 Intel just has a proven track record and has been the reigning champion for the last decade.

 An RTX 2060 Super will perform amazing feats with this CPU and inside of gaming you’ll experience no bottlenecks.